What Is AES Encryption? A Quick Breakdown

 The History of AES Encryption

-Back in the ‘90s, the U.S. government needed a better way to keep data safe.
+Back in the ‘90s, the U.S. government needed a better way to keep confidential data safe.
 The old standard, DES (Data Encryption Standard), wasn’t cutting it anymore.
 Computers got faster, and hackers could crack DES way too quickly.
 So, in 1997, the National Institute of Standards and Technology (NIST) started looking for a new encryption method.

 AES Encryption Features